Careers, Work Experience and Progression

 - Transferable workplace skills

 - Open to all age groups above 16 years old

 - Earn a wage

 Looking for work can take a lot of effort, time and planning.
 There are lots of resources to help you, but you need to be clear about what kind of work you are looking for.

-- Research the area you want to work in by speaking to people in that area and using the internet to research companies.
+- Research the area you want to work in by speaking to those working in the industry.
+You can also use the internet to research different organisations.

 - Make sure you can match your skills to the job to maximise your chances.

 - Ensure you have a covering letter and an updated CV.
 You can then change it for each job you apply for.